madmous/madClones/README.md

 This repo is under active development.
-I am working on it daily and will release the 1.0.0 very soon.
+I am working on it daily and will release the 2.0.0 very soon.
+The version 1.0.0 covered the login, sign up and home page.
 Do no hesitate to contribute and/or send me feedback on [twitter](https://twitter.com/datmadmous)

 ## Live demo